ngsw-taro/knit/README.md

 ## Note

-**Exprimental version**
+**Experimental version**

-It cannot recommended to use in your production now.
+It cannot recommended to use in production now.

 ## Installation